Door Counties First Export

 There are three levels to this quarry with the uppermost being the largest.
 The upper levels can be viewed from a distance near the waterfront.
 Visitors to this site are only allowed on the first level.
 Please do not climb on the cliffs and stay within park boundaries as posted.

 Email your answers to the questions, to me, using the link in my profile only.
-If your answers are not recieved by me, your log will be deleted.
 Photos are accepted and appreciated as long as the answers are not pictured.
 You do not have to wait for confirmation from me before logging this cache as completed.
 Most of all……learn……and enjoy the view.

 1. What were two (2) reasons for the demand of crushed limestone in the early 1900's?